Musicians Seamounts: Geology

 The Pacific Ocean floor beneath the seamounts is of Cretaceous age and is subdivided by the Murray Fracture Zone into an older northern (100 to 95 million years ago) and a younger southern (80 to 85 million years ago) sector.
-To the north, the Musicians Seamounts are limited by the Pioneer Fracture Zone.
+To the north, the Musicians Seamounts are limited by the Pioneer fracture zone. and just to its south are four unnamed seamounts of the Northwest cluster.
 The Musicians Seamounts developed on crust that was no more than 20 million years old, and paleomagnetic information indicates that the seamounts were located between 0 and 10° north of the equator when they developed.
 Only several of the seamounts reached above sea level.

 Rock samples dredged from the seamounts include basalt, hawaiite, mugearite and trachyte.
 Minerals contained in the rocks consist of aegirine, augite, clinopyroxene, feldspar, oxidized olivine, orthopyroxene, plagioclase and pyroxene.
 Calcite, clay and zeolites have formed through alteration processes, and manganese nodules have been encountered as well.
 The petrogenesis of Musicians Seamounts magmas has been explained by the mixing of several mantle-derived components.